lucasmoura/deep_learning_blog/content/posts/automatic-star-rating-for-movie-reviews-part-2.md

 to use in my model.
 The reason behind that is that fastText provide Portuguese Embeddings and uses subword information to train the Embeddings.
 This means that the model is trained based on the words itself and the ngrams that compose them.
-Since they are also training ngrams Embeddings, we can use this Embeddings to create Embedding arrays for words the model has never seen.
+Since they are also training ngrams Embeddings, we can use the ngrams Embeddings to create Embedding arrays for words the model has never seen.
 To achieve that, we break the word into its ngrams and combine the embeddings of the individuals ngrams into the word Embedding array.